casdoor/casdoor-website/docs/integration/java/thingsboard.md

 Now you have the application, but not a user.
 That means you need to create a user and assign the role.

-Go to the “Users” page and click on “Add user” in the top right corner.
+Go to the "Users" page and click on "Add user" in the top right corner.
 That opens a new page where you can add the new user.

 Save the user after adding a username and adding the organisation thingsboard(other details are optional).